CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 Get withdrawable balances

-This operation retrieves the balances of specified merchants or the developer.
+This operation retrieves the current withdrawable balances of specified merchants or the developer.

 ### Example
 ```java